glhuilli/neural_caissa/README.md

 In a nutshell, the current version works as follows:

-1. An initial board `state` is generated and `valuator` strategy is set.
+1. An initial board `state` is generated and a `valuator` strategy is set.
 The `valuator` will be used to compute the score for potential next states for the board.
 2. Using a minimax algorithm with limited depth and alpha-beta pruning, a set of potential next states are explored.
 The `valuator` is used to compute the score for each state.
-3. The next state that has higher score, is used as the next move.
+3. The next state that has higher score is used as the next move.

 The current `valuators` available are two: a baseline and a neural `valuator`.
-The baseline `valuator` is fairly simple, but works surprisingly ok.
+The baseline `valuator` is fairly simple, but works surprisingly well.
 The current formula implemented is the following:

 ```
 value = SUM(piece in white)